 –Nominal capacity: The total amount of energy that the battery can hold at a time, usually described in kilowatt-hours (kWh).
 Sometimes the nominal capacity of a battery is the same as the usable capacity, but not always.

 –Usable capacity: The amount of energy that a battery can hold after depth of discharge (see below) is taken into account, in kWh.
-We believe that all manufacturers / retailers should be using this term to sell batteries.
+We believe that all manufacturers / retailers should be using the term ‘usable capacity’ to sell batteries.

-–Depth of discharge (DoD): The percentage of the battery’s capacity that can be safely discharged without significantly damaging the battery or reducing its lifespan.
+–Depth of discharge (DoD): The percentage of the battery’s capacity that can be regularly discharged without significantly damaging the battery or reducing its lifespan.
 Lithium batteries can typically be discharged to 80% or 90%, while lead batteries will only go down to 40% or 60%.
-Flow batteries like RedFlow’s ZCell or Imergy’s ESP5 can be discharged to 100%.
+Flow batteries like RedFlow’s ZCell can be discharged to 100%.
 Sometimes – especially for lead batteries in off-grid situations – battery banks may be deliberately sized to have a ‘shallow’ DoD to extend their lifespan.

 –Roundtrip storage efficiency: The efficiency of charging and discharging the battery – how many kWh do you get out for every kWh you put in?
 For most batteries this actually varies depending on how the batteries are used (e.g. fast discharge can result in poorer efficiency), but you can usually get an average figure.
 Remember that this is only for the battery – the inverter will also reduce efficiency.